konpol/Dockerized-IBM-MQ/README.md

 ibmmq-amazon:latest can be started with run.sh script.

+Please note your local /tmp/mq folder will be mounted to the image

 ## Why Amazon Linux

 IBM provides its own Docker Images for IBM MQ.